asimihsan/asim_ihsan_io/hugo/content/posts/random-permutations-with-constant-space/index.md

     space and time.
 Applications include generating unique gift card codes or credit card numbers for your customers without exposing already-generated codes/numbers, and efficiently implementing the fizzlefade effect from Wolfenstein 3D.

-    Topics: algorithms, randomness, cryptography
----

-{{< banner_info >}}This is a draft post, still writing it{{< /banner_info >}}

-## Learning objectives
+objectives: |
    By the end of this article you will be able to:

    -   Understand what a Feistel Network is.
    -   Use Feistel Networks to generate random permutations on small domains.

+tags:
+-   algorithms
+-   randomness
+-   cryptography
+---

+{{< banner_info >}}This is a draft post, still writing it{{< /banner_info >}}

 ## Introduction